MarginaliaSearch/www.marginalia.nu/content/log/A_122_dead_websites/index.md

 This code is often hidden away, which is generally a good thing as it's a fractal of pitfalls and weird caveats.

-As the point of this exercise in this is at no point any form of secure communication, more so to get a feel for the health of the server, the SSL validation code is very lenient.
+As the point of this exercise in this is at no point any form of secure communication, more so to get a feel for the health of the server, the SSL/TLS validation code is very lenient.

 The basic questions the system is attempting to answer are the following: